ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-gb.md

 ![OVHcloud API rights](images/api-rights.png){.thumbnail}

-When you have successfully generated your OVHcloud tokens, please save them as you will have to use them very soon.
+When you have successfully generated your OVHcloud tokens, please save them as you will need to use them very soon.

 The last needed information is the `service_name`: it is the ID of your Public Cloud project.